pachyderm/pachyderm/doc/deployment/deploying_on_the_cloud.md

 ### Deploy Kubernetes

 The easiest way to deploy a Kubernetes cluster is to use the [official Kubernetes guide](http://kubernetes.io/docs/getting-started-guides/aws/).
 The script defaults to using one m3.medium instance and three t2.micros.
-These instances can have network cpu, and disc space problems so we suggest using all m3.large or larger.
+These instances can have network, cpu, and disc space problems so we suggest using all m3.large or larger.
 Before running kube-up.sh make sure to set:

 ```
 export NODE_SIZE=m3.large